uw-astro-480/uw-astro-480.github.io/docs/lecture_notes/ccd_reductions/ccd_reductions.md

 # Normalise the flat image
 flat_g_norm = flat_g_combined / flat_mode

+# Mask out pixels with zero value since those will fail when we divide
+# by the flat later.
+We replace them with 1s that will not affect the result.
+flat_g_norm[flat_g_combined == 0] = 1

 # Save the normalised flat image to disk
 flat_g_hdu = fits.PrimaryHDU(data=flat_g_norm, header=flat[0].header)
 flat_g_hdu.header['COMMENT'] = 'Normalised flat-field image'